naya18g/Precipitation_Prediction/README.md

 # Precipitation_Prediction

+## Introduction

-The aim of the project is to predict whether precipitation would occur in Los Angeles.
+The aim of the project is to predict whether precipitation would occur or not in Los Angeles.

+## Technologies Used

+- Python
+- Pandas
+- Matplotlib
+- Seaborn
+- Scikit-learn

+## Methodologies

 The **Catboost Classifier** has been used for the prediction.